Cruise Guide12 min readLast reviewed: May 18, 2026

 Hop-on sightseeing cruiseEUR 15-30 per person2-6 hours totalMulti-stop daytime route, recorded narrationOperator-run

-Private yacht charterEUR 280-1,500 per hour2 hours minimumWhole vessel, route control, crew, add-on cateringTURSAB-licensed
+Private yacht charterEUR 220-500/vessel (event by quote)2-hour baseWhole vessel, route control, crew, add-on cateringTURSAB-licensed

 Walk-up Eminonu boatsEUR 6-9 per person60-90 minShort basic loop — no written policy, cash onlyOften none